ferdean/B3NA/README.md

     - [x] Develop analytic solutions to design tests and validation cases
     - [ ] Clean code, collect everything in packages/libraries and objects
 - [ ] Single beam, dynamic case
-    - [ ] Implement time-dependent solver (and repeat all points of static case)
+    - [x] Implement time-dependent solver (and repeat all points of static case)
-    - [ ] Test homogeneous case with a deformed initial condition
+    - [x] Test homogeneous case with a deformed initial condition
-    - [ ] Test non-homogeneous cases
+    - [x] Test non-homogeneous cases
-    - [ ] Develop visualization library supporting animations (Newmark-method)
+    - [ ] Develop visualization library + GUI supporting animations (Newmark-method)
+- [ ] Eigenvalue analysis
 - [ ] Vibration of frameworks of beams
     - [ ] Implementation of a 2D solver for frameworks
     - [ ] Implementation of a 3D solver for framekorks